 - Territorially based Indigenous groups

 - Tribal councils

-- Other organizations (Aboriginal and non-Aboriginal) if mandated by eligible recipients.
+- Other organizations (Indigenous and non-Indigenous) if mandated by eligible recipients.

 How to Apply and Program Contacts